qcri-social/AIDR/Collector.md

 ## SMS collector

-The SMS collector passively listens for tweets that are posted by an external service using an API.
+The SMS collector passively listens for SMS that are posted by an external service using an API.
+The user creates a collection of type SMS.
+In this case, the collection of items received is referred as SMS collection.
+For each SMS collection, AIDR creates an end-point (i.e. a dedicated RESTFul API) on which SMS arrive and processed.

 An operator using the SMS collector would have a set-up in which their machine that receives the SMS, automatically pushes those SMS to AIDR.